Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05-stream-lab.md

 # Lab 05: Explore Azure Stream Analytics

 ## Lab scenario
-In this lab, you'll provision an Azure Stream Analytics job in your Azure subscription, and use it to process a stream of real-time data.
-Before starting the exercise on Microsoft Learn, you'll need to prepare a cloud shell environment for your Azure subscription.
+In this lab, you will set up and explore Azure Stream Analytics by provisioning the necessary resources, configuring real-time data processing, and analyzing streaming data.
+You will use Azure Cloud Shell to automate resource creation, examine the setup in the Azure portal, and run a Stream Analytics job to process and store IoT data in real time.

 ## Lab objectives